Models and API keys

 In order to access the LM of your choice (and to access private GitHub repositories), you need to supply the corresponding keys.

-There are two options to do this:
+There are three options to do this:

 - Set the corresponding environment variables.